Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Adversity can make us stronger.
-As the Chinese proverb says, "The diamond cannot be polished without friction, nor the man perfected without trials."
-Difficult times help build our resilience and can lead to personal growth.
-To become the best version of ourselves, we must be willing to face our challenges head on.
+We can all achieve greatness.
+As Dr. Napoleon Hill said: "Whatever the mind can conceive and believe, the mind can achieve".
+It is our beliefs that shape our success, and with the right mindset, we can reach our goals.
+Having a strong sense of self-belief and faith is essential in order to reach our potential.

 <!-- </quote> -->